ramsafin/chemical-formula-parser/README.md

 ## Application

-A minimal CLI app is included (e.g. at `app/main.cpp`) that shows how to use the parser and handle errors.
+A minimal CLI app is included (see `app/main.cpp`) that shows how to use the parser and handle errors.
 You can either pass one or more formulas as arguments, or run it interactively.

 ```bash
 # escape parens and brackets in bash environemnts!